Take a trip back to 1988 as we take a look at the best Sega Mega Drive emulators of all time!

-Gens is the last program in our list of the best Sega Mega Drive Emulators of 2021.
+Gens is the last program in our list of the best Sega Mega Drive Emulators of the year.
 Yet again, we find ourselves looking at another epic program that is easy to work and a joy to use.

 If you like the idea of Kega Fusion but wish it did a little bit more, then Gens will be right up your street.

 It’s got everything pro gamers could ever need; speedrunning functions such as ‘slow-down’ settings, cheat codes, and settings to take your gameplay to the next level.

 Dont worry if you’re just after solid gameplay; Gens is newbie friendly too and boasts menus that are easy to navigate.

 It’s also a go-to 32X emulator for many games too, and with a compatibility rating of 92%, there’s bound to be a whole tonne of games on there for you to sink your teeth into!